Skip to content

 The process of configuring Rapise for interaction with browsers via Selenium WebDriver is now fully automatic.

-Rapise downloads WebDriver executables (chromedriver.exe, geckodriver.exe, etc.) when needed, it automatically detects version of required driver executable both for standalone browsers and embedded ones (e.g. Chrome in Microsoft Teams, Skype, Microsoft Unified Service Desk, etc.).
-Every downloaded driver executable is saved with version information in its name.
+Rapise downloads WebDriver executables (chromedriver.exe, geckodriver.exe, etc.) when needed.
+It automatically detects the version of the required driver executable for both standalone and embedded browsers (e.g., Chrome in Microsoft Teams, Skype, Microsoft Unified Service Desk, etc.).
+Each downloaded driver executable is saved with version information in its name.
 Rapise automatically switches executables based on the executed test.

 c:\ProgramData\Inflectra\Rapise\SeleniumDrivers